linkday/extension/README.md

 ## About The Project

 This is the official extension for linkday app.

-Please go to extension page to download the latest version.
+Please go to [release page](https://github.com/linkday/extension/releases) to download the latest version.

 <p align="right">(<a href="#top">back to top</a>)</p>